The Ultimate Guide to Moalboal

 Moalboal is a cute and chilled beach town on the island of Cebu.
 Approximately 3 hours drive from Cebu City you will reach Moalboal and have access to two of the most beautiful natural phenomenoms – Moalboal Sardine Run and Kawasan Falls.

-What to do in Moalboal
+What to Do in Moalboal

 Moalboal Sardine Run